pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 ### <a id="stop-debugging"></a> Stop Debugging on the cluster

-Do one of the following actions to stop debugging on the cluster:

-- Click the stop button in the Debug overlay.
+To stop debugging on the cluster, you can click the stop button in the Debug overlay.

   ![The VS Code interface close-up on the debug overlay showing the stop rectangle button and pointer description.](../images/vscode-stopdebug1.png)

-- Press ⌘+J (Ctrl+J on Windows) to open the panel and then click the trash can button for the debug task running in the panel.
+Alternatively, you can press ⌘+J (Ctrl+J on Windows) to open the panel and then click the trash can button for the debug task running in the panel.

   ![The VS Code interface close-up on the tasks panel showing the delete trash can button.](../images/vscode-stopdebug2.png)